 We are confident in our ability to provide a high-quality service.
 All of the firm’s lawyers are obliged to attempt to resolve any problems that you may raise about the service that we provide.
 Therefore initially you should explain any concerns that you have to the lawyer advising you immediately.

-If the problem cannot be resolved in this way or if you prefer to discuss the problem with someone else, you should contact our Chief Executive, Andrew Chalkley, who will agree with you the best means to resolve the problem.
+If the problem cannot be resolved in this way or if you prefer to discuss the problem with someone else, you should contact our Head of Risk and Compliance, Nicola Patten, who will agree with you the best means to resolve the problem.
 This includes any issues or concerns that you may have in respect of our fees and other charges.
-His email address is [email protected] and telephone number is 0118 952 7203.
+Her email address is [email protected].

 We will try to resolve the problem as quickly as possible and usually within 28 days.